 Market systems and interventions

-In Fiji, MDF works in Tourism, Horticulture and Export Processing and its focus is on:
+In Fiji, MDF Phase 1 worked in Tourism, Horticulture and Export Processing and its focus was on:

 - Encouraging (mostly export-led, but also tourism-led) diversification and commercialisation in agriculture ('turning farming into a business')